emmajanedrews/base-template/_drafts/does-your-deck-need-some-maintenance.md

 {% include youtube.html %}

-Your deck might need some maintenance after the crazy snowfall we’ve seen this year.
-Here are some tips for getting it done.
+<center>Your deck might need some maintenance after the crazy snowfall we’ve seen this year.
+Here are some tips for getting it done.</center>

 Today I want to talk about decks.
 Whether it’s a seller getting ready to sell or a homeowner who realizes their deck needs a bit of work, I’ve got some tips that can help you out.&nbsp;